-Tomato (Solanum lycopersicum) is a warm season crop of the Solanaceae, or nightshade family, along with pepper, eggplant, and potato, as well as tobacco, petunia, and several solanaceous weeds.
+Tomato (Solanum lycopersicum) is a warm season crop of the nightshade family (Solanaceae), along with pepper, eggplant, and potato.
+Tobacco, petunia, nicotiana, and several important weed species are also solanaceous.
 Tomato is native to South America, with its use as a food crop originating in Mexico.
-Tomatoes grow best on well-drained soils that are high in organic matter.
-They are frost-sensitive and should be transplanted into fields once the soil has warmed.
-For earliest production, a light soil is preferred on a gently sloping (2% or less) site with a southern or eastern exposure.
+It grows best on well-drained soils that are high in organic matter.
+It is frost-sensitive and should be transplanted into fields once the soil has warmed.

 Types and Varieties